@wpkernel/pipeline for Framework Contributors (Standard Pipeline)

 });Patterns

-Prefer createPipelineExtension() over manual registration so setup and hook phases stay isolated.
-Ensure commit and rollback callbacks are idempotent and log through the reporter so diagnostics feed the CLI and documentation snapshots.
+Prefer createPipelineExtension() over manual registration so setup and hook phases stay isolated from the helpers themselves.

 Extension Points

 Expose new helper families through dedicated registration functions that wrap registerHelper() with shared defaults.
-When widening extension payloads, update PipelineExtensionHookOptions and the CLI runtime mirror so downstream packages inherit the same shape without hand-written adapters.
+Common examples:

 Official extension catalog